chuanzhidong/chuanzhidong.github.io/_pages/publications.md

 **PUBLICATIONS**
 ------

+* **US Patents:**
+  * Catbas, F.N., and **Dong, C.Z.** (2025), "Computer vision-based system and method for assessment of load distribution, load rating, and vibration serviceability of structures", **US Patent No. 12,430,733 B2, Granted on Sep.
+30, 2025**, United States.

 * ***Representative Journal Publications***
   * **Dong, C.Z.**, Bas, S., and Catbas, F.N.
 (2020), “Investigation of vibration serviceability of a footbridge using computer vision-based methods”, Engineering Structures, 224, 111224. [**Link**](https://doi.org/10.1016/j.engstruct.2020.111224)
   * **Dong, C.Z.**, Bas, S., and Catbas, F.N.
 (2020), “A portable monitoring approach using cameras and computer vision for bridge load rating in smart cities”, Journal of Civil Structural Health Monitoring, 10(5), 1001–1021. [**Link**](https://www.researchgate.net/publication/343974339_A_portable_monitoring_approach_using_cameras_and_computer_vision_for_bridge_load_rating_in_smart_cities)